 The lady at Alice Springs YHA kindly informed me there is a lookout hill nearby, so after grabbing some breakfast I quickly made my way up there to check it out.

-It was a pretty small hill that took less than 5 minutes to hike.
+It was a pretty small hill that took less than 10 minutes to hike.
 But I was not disappointed by the view.
 The desert sky is a very beautiful crystal clear blue that afternoon.
 And since the city is flat, you get a 360-degree view of all of Alice Springs from this hill.

 On top of the hill, there is a small memorial dedicated to those who served in World War I.

-4. Outback Ballooning
+4. Outback Ballooning during Sunrise

-Let me tell you this, it was VERY cold in the desert at 5am.
+Let me tell you this, it was VERY cold in the desert at 5 am.
 I was not prepared again (I suck at dealing with anything other than tropical weather) and spent the morning jumping around to warm myself up.
 Definitely bring a thicker jacket if you plan to visit in May!

-It took longer than expected to get the baloons out, because they had to literally roll out the top of it, the colorful part which is called the envelope.
+It took longer than expected to get the balloons out because they had to literally roll out the top of it, the colorful part which is called the envelope.
 Then, the envelope needs to be attached to the baskets which we would be riding on, and then they need to light up the fire and fill up the envelope with hot air, which is what makes the entire balloon float.
 Science!!

 It was still dark when we first took off but it seems that we were just on time for sunrise.
-Not long after our take off, the sky turned into this pretty blue-pink-orange gradient, indicating the sun is almost rising.
+Not long after our take-off, the sky turned into this pretty blue-pink-orange gradient, indicating the sun is almost rising.

 At this time I count myself lucky I’m not really scared of height, because we were pretty freakin’ high up… but the view is phenomenal.

 After the ride, which lasted about 30 minutes, we had to put the balloons back together.
-Don’t worry though, we were also served some champagne, cheese and cookies before all the hard labor 😉
+Don’t worry though, we were also served some champagne, cheese, and cookies before all the hard labor 😉

-I didn’t have any pictures of this because I was busy helping out, but basically we had to carefully push out all air from the envelope of the balloon, then fold it back together so that it fits into the back of the trunk.
+I didn’t have any pictures of this because I was busy helping out, but basically, we had to carefully push out all air from the envelope of the balloon, then fold it back together so that it fits into the back of the trunk.
 The envelope is massive so everyone had to help out!

-Overall my first experience Hot Air Ballooning was a very enjoyable one.
+Overall my first experience of Hot Air Ballooning was a very enjoyable one.
 I definitely would do this again!

 5. Alice Springs Desert Park

-The park also have some of Australia’s very own animals, like Dingoes and Joeys!These Dingoes look just like an average domesticated dog, but they are actually wild animals.
-Even though they are found in Australia, they are believed to not be a native from this continent.
+The park also has some of Australia’s very own animals, like Dingoes and Joeys!
+These Dingoes look just like an average domesticated dog, but they are actually wild animals.
+Even though they are found in Australia, they are believed to not be a native to this continent.
 Instead, they may have come from domesticated dogs from South East Asia and returned to the wild when they were introduced to Australia.

-Because dingoes came to Australia, they are also believed to have caused the extinction of Tasmanian Devil from mainland Australia about 500 years ago.
+Because dingoes came to Australia, they are also believed to have caused the extinction of the Tasmanian Devil from mainland Australia about 500 years ago.

 I caught the Nature Theatre presentation at the Amphitheatre in the afternoon.
-Which featured free flying birds.
+Which featured free-flying birds.
 It was impressive, I highly suggest catching this one when you’re here.

 Next is Uluru (also known as Ayer’s Rock) in the Red Centre of Australia.

-This post is the fourth of a series of posts on the amazing time I had in the Australian outback!
+This post is the fourth of a series of posts on the amazing time I had in the Australian Outback!
 You can check out ‘Northern Territory’ tag to see more posts from the outback and ‘Australia’ tag for any posts I will be doing in Australia.

 Hello!